H-4 Processing Time Vermont Service Center 2026

 Filing Best Practices

-- Maintain Copies: Keep copies of all submitted documents for your records
+- Keep copies of everything submitted for your records

 Related Guides